 Modern mechanical ventilators are far more than gas delivery devices – they are complex, microprocessor-driven systems that integrate engineering, physiology, and advanced algorithms to support critically ill patients.

-In this session, Dr. Natalie takes a deep dive into the inner workings of contemporary ventilators, moving beyond surface-level understanding to explore how these machines actually function at their core.
-From the historical evolution of ventilation technology to the architecture of today’s ICU platforms, this webinar will unpack how gas flow, sensors, valves, and control systems interact to deliver precise and adaptive respiratory support.
+In this session, Dr. Natalie Napolitano takes a deep dive into the inner workings of contemporary ventilators, starting with a brief evolution of mechanical ventilation – from early negative-pressure devices to today’s sophisticated, closed-loop platforms.
+The webinar will explore the core components of modern ICU ventilators, explaining how gas flow, sensors, valves, and microprocessor control systems interact to deliver a breath.